F-1 Student Visa: Status & Work Options Explained

 Once you’ve obtained your dual intent visa, you will be able to immediately file for your green card.
 You will have to choose which green card best fits your qualifications.
 If you are a young student with very little work experience, then you may want to consider the EB-3.
 If you went to school later in life and have gotten a master’s degree, the EB-2 may be better.

 Once you or your employer files the green card petition, you will need to wait until your priority date is current.
 This is the day that the USCIS obtains your petition.
 You should be checking the monthly visa bulletin provided by the Department of State.
-Once the final action date for your green card and country of origin matches or passes your priority date, your date will be current and a visa number will become available.
+Once the final action date for your green card and country of origin matches or passes your priority date, your date will be current, and a visa number will become available.

 At this point, you have two options.
-Since you are already in the U.S. under a nonimmigrant status, you will be able to simply file an I-485 to have your status adjusted.
-This takes an average of six months and can be costly.
-On the other hand, you can elect to go through consular processing, which would require you to complete a DS-260 application and take it to the U.S. Consulate or Embassy in your home country for an interview.
-This may seem inconvenient, but it could be the faster option depending on the caseload of your consulate.
+Since you are already in the U.S. under a nonimmigrant status, you will be able to simply file Form I-485 to have your status adjusted.
+This takes an average of 8-12 months and can be costly.

-If your I-485 is approved or your consular interview goes well, you will be granted lawful permanent residence and your green card will be mailed to you.
+If your I-485 is approved or your consular interview goes well, you will be granted lawful permanent residence, and your green card will be mailed to you.

 How VisaNation Law Group Immigration Lawyers Can Help

 VisaNation Law Group’s lawyers will assist in obtaining the F-1 Visa and, with extensive experience, deliver the best strategy necessary.
 The immigration lawyers offer individualized attention in order to provide the utmost, efficient service.
-F-1 Visa lawyers will be involved in every step of the process even if the client has made previous attempts unsuccessfully.
+F-1 Visa lawyers will be involved in every step of the process, even if the client has made previous attempts unsuccessfully.